estence2/tss-lightning/README.md

 # tss-lightning
 This is my MBO for Q3 2022.
-A series of command line functions that should help the tss team quick like a fox!
+A series of command line functions that should help the tss team work quick like a fox!

 Download ohmyzsh from https://ohmyz.sh/
 Save alias.zsh file to ~/.oh_my_zsh/custom